George Karlaftis: Professional career

 Karlaftis was selected by the Kansas City Chiefs in the first round (30th overall) of the 2022 NFL Draft.
 Karlaftis ended his rookie season with 33 tackles, six sacks, two fumble recoveries, and seven passes defended.
 He was named to the PFWA All-Rookie Team.
 The Chiefs reached Super Bowl LVII, where they defeated the Philadelphia Eagles 38–35, with Karlaftis recording two tackles in the game.
 Karlaftis's second season ended with 47 tackles, 10.5 sacks, one forced fumble, and three passes defended.
 Karlaftis helped the Chiefs reach Super Bowl LVIII where they defeated the San Francisco 49ers 25–22 to win their second straight championship.
 In the Super Bowl, Karlaftis recorded five tackles, 0.5 sacks, and a fumble recovery.
 In Super Bowl LIX, he had a sack in the 40–22 loss to the Eagles.

-On July 20, 2025, Karlaftis signed a four-year, $93 million contract extension with $62 million guaranteed.
+On April 29, 2025, the Chiefs exercised the fifth-year option in Karlaftis' contract.
+On July 20, 2025, he signed a four-year, $93 million contract extension with $62 million guaranteed.